 However, besides promoting different products, Nike also wants to take visitors to some other channels, most frequently YouTube.
 For example, the latest link they added led to Chapter 4 of their YouTube video series called Welcome Home, which they made in collaboration with Patta.

-They promote another type of content through their link in bio page is campaigns.
+They promote another type of content through their link in bio page campaigns.
 The latest campaign visitors could access through this microsite was the Serena Williams Design Crew.

 Here’s what their link in bio site looks like: